European dragon: Etymology

-Greek and Roman dragons
+Classical period

 Roman dragons developed from serpentine Greek ones, combined with the dragons of the Near East, in the context of the hybrid Greek/Eastern Hellenistic culture.
 From Babylon, the muš-ḫuššu was a classic representation of a Near Eastern dragon.
-St John's Book of Revelation—Greek literature, not Roman—describes Satan as "a great dragon, flaming red, with seven heads and ten horns".
+St John's Book of Revelation – Greek text, not Latin – describes Satan as "a great dragon, flaming red, with seven heads and ten horns".
 Much of St John's literary inspiration is late Hebrew and Greek, but his dragon is more likely to have symbolized the dragons from the Near East.
-In the Roman Empire, each military cohort had a particular identifying signum (military standard); after the Parthian and Dacian Wars of Trajan in the east, the Dacian Draco military standard entered the Legion with the Cohors Sarmatarum and Cohors Dacorum (Sarmatian and Dacian cohorts)—a large dragon fixed to the end of a lance, with large, gaping jaws of silver and with the rest of the body formed of colored silk.
+In the Roman Empire, each military cohort had a particular identifying signum (military standard); after the Parthian and Dacian Wars of Trajan in the east, the Dacian Draco military standard entered the Legion with the Cohors Sarmatarum and Cohors Dacorum (Sarmatian and Dacian cohorts) – a large dragon fixed to the end of a lance, with large, gaping jaws of silver and with the rest of the body formed of colored silk.
 With the jaws facing into the wind, the silken body inflated and rippled, resembling a windsock.

 Several personifications of evil or allusions to dragons in the Old Testament are translated as forms of draco in Jerome's Vulgate. e.g. Deuteronomy (32:33), Job (30:29), Psalms (73:13, 90:13 & 43:20), Isaiah (13:21, 27:1, 34:13 & 43:20), Jeremiah (9:11), and Malachi (1:3).

 Dragons in Greek mythology often guard treasure.
 For example, Ladon, a hundred-headed dragon, guarded the tree of Hesperides until he was slain by Heracles.
 Likewise, Python guarded the oracle of Delphi until he was slain by Apollo out of revenge for Python tormenting his mother.
 The Lernaean Hydra, a multiple-headed serpentine swamp monster killed by Heracles, is said to be a dragon.

+Typhon was the dragon par excellence of the Greek world.
+He was the parent of all monsters and represented the opposition par excellence to the gods.
+Typhon was described and represented as a snake-like creature with bat-like wings and who breathed fire from several snake-like mouths that branched off from his limbs.